cliff-bohm/cliff-bohm.github.io/README.md

 for correclty indicating if the input matches the inital (output 1) or does not match (output 0).

-Correctly guessing when the values match provides 1/2 the fitness of correcly guessing that the values do not match.
+Correctly guessing when the values match provides 1/2 the fitness of correcly guessing that the values do not match.<br>
 Scores are normalized to 1.

 'countCorrectTrue' and 'countCorrectFalse' report the rate at which the agent correctly reports that correct when values match and when values do not match.